 Are you scrambling to complete your calendar-year 2005 corporate return by the March 15 deadline?
 Instead of slapping things together at the last minute, take the easy way out.

-If you took out a home-equity loan last year and injected the resulting cash into your pass-through business (sole proprietorship, S corps, partnership or LLC), you can typically deduct the related in-terest expense.
-But don’t report the interest as an itemized deduction on your Schedule A.
+Say you took out a home-equity loan last year and used the cash to pump up your pass-through business, such as an S corporation, partnership or limited liability corporation (LLC).
+You’re generally entitled to deduct the interest paid on the first $100,000 of that home-equity loan as mortgage interest (as an itemized deduction on your Schedule A).